 6. Facility Size

-Counterintuitively, larger facilities often carry lower rates.
-A $500K LOC at a bank typically prices better than a $100K LOC from the same institution.
-The bank's fixed cost of originating and servicing the loan is the same regardless of size — so larger facilities have better unit economics for the lender, which they pass through as better rates.
+The bank's fixed origination and servicing cost is the same regardless of size.
+Larger facilities have better unit economics for the lender, which they pass through as better rates.

 Quick Check